-First things first, the more you have, the more it’ll cost you to move.
+First, the more you have, the more it’ll cost you to move.
 The more boxes your movers have to carry, the more they’ll charge you (since they typically charge at an hourly rate).
-Also, the more specialty items you have, e.g., a piano or antique 500 lb. armoire, the more they’ll charge you for heavyweight items.
+Also, the more specialty items you have, e.g., a piano or antique 500 lb. armoires, the more they’ll charge you for heavyweight items.

 So, if there are things you can cull out and donate to your local thrift store, start there.
-(Don’t forget to claim the approximate amount that you donated on your taxes.)
-This will also take away some of the feelings of anxiety that surge when you look around and wonder how you’ve accumulated so much stuff and how you’re going to pack it all up.
+(Don’t forget to claim the approximate amount you donated on your taxes.)
+This will also remove some anxiety that surges when you look around and wonder how you’ve accumulated so much stuff and how you will pack it all up.

 Step Two: Hunt for Moving Boxes

-Unless there’s no avoiding it, don’t spend, say, a hundred dollars or more on moving boxes.
+Don’t spend a hundred dollars or more on moving boxes unless there’s no avoiding it.
 Since there are so many places around town to scoop up empty cardboard boxes, it’s almost silly to shell out money on something you can pick up for free.

-If you or someone you know works in an office, you can also score big on printer paper boxes, office supply boxes, Amazon boxes, and more.
+If you or someone you know works in an office, you can score big on printer paper boxes, office supplies, Amazon boxes, and more.
 So, take time to do a little bit of poking around and save yourself a Benjamin or two by picking up boxes around town.

 Step Three: Scavenge for Miscellaneous Supplies

-Of course, it’s not all about the moving boxes (which cost a fortune) from your local stationery store.
-Families are also tempted to purge their bank accounts on bubble wrap and packing peanuts.
+Of course, it’s not all about moving boxes (which cost a fortune) from your local stationery store.
+Families are also tempted to purge their bank accounts with bubble wrap and packing peanuts.
 Instead, salvage old newspapers and magazines.

 Step Four: Compare Moving Company Quotes

-Our first three tips are operating under the assumption that one of the ways you’d like to save money is by packing up your home yourself.
-And, if you have the time to scour for recycled supplies and do it yourself then, of course, this will lower the cost of your move.
+Our first three tips are under the assumption that one of the ways you’d like to save money is by packing up your home yourself.
+And, if you have the time to scour for recycled supplies and do it yourself, this will lower the cost of your move.

 Consider it kind of a bundle deal.
-By the time you pay for fresh moving supplies, secure a rental truck, and hire movers to come out and haul your boxes, you may actually come out on top by allowing a moving company to do it all for you.
+When you pay for fresh moving supplies, secure a rental truck, and hire movers to come out and haul your boxes, you may come out on top by allowing a moving company to do it all for you.

 However, you must select wisely; not all moving companies are made the same.
 Some charge more or less based on the number of stairs and rooms in your home.
 Others charge varying rates after the first hour or two of your move.
 Insurance rates will also vary.
-So, needless to say, it’s important to spend quality time price shopping.
+So, it’s essential to spend quality time price shopping.

 Step Five: Choose Your Shutdown Dates Wisely

 Do you shudder when you hear about friends and family who have to carry two mortgages during a move?
 That has to hurt.
-Well, on a slightly lesser scale, it’s also a bummer when people have to pay for cable, Internet, and utilities across two houses.
+On a slightly lesser scale, it’s also a bummer when people have to pay for cable, Internet, and utilities across two houses.

-If you’re able, try to shut everything down, so you’re not carrying a bill for two properties.
-Even if this means you have to forego the Internet for a week or water for a day, try to get ahead of this dreadful scenario where you have to pay for services, you’re not benefiting from.
+If you’re able, try to shut everything down so you’re not carrying a bill for two properties.
+Even if this means you have to forego the Internet for a week or water for a day, try to avoid this dreadful scenario where you have to pay for services you’re not benefiting from.

 Step Six: Be Wise About Personal Travel Expenses

-We’re trying to do the math in our head right now… It’s probably safe to say that an average convenience store stop for, say, a Subway sandwich, drink, and snack will chime in at about $20.
-If you’re a family of four and do this twice a day over a span of three days, be prepared to let another $100 bill fly out the window.
+We’re trying to do the math in our heads right now… It’s probably safe to say that an average convenience store stops for a Subway sandwich, drink, and snack will chime in at about $20.
+Suppose you’re a family of four.
+And do this twice daily for three days.
+Be prepared to let another $100 bill fly out the window.

-This doesn’t even include hotel costs, nice sit-down meals at a restaurant, and gas prices.
-Well, that last one, gas, can’t be avoided.
+This doesn’t even include hotel costs, excellent sit-down meals at a restaurant, and gas prices.
+Well, that last one, gas, you can’t avoid.

-But, food and drink can be drastically reduced if you invest in a styrofoam cooler, some ice, sandwich materials, snacks, and a couple of bottles of Gatorade.
+But food and drink can be drastically reduced.
+You have to invest in a styrofoam cooler, some ice, sandwich materials, snacks, and a couple of bottles of Gatorade.
 Travel expenses tend to be an “after the fact” thought.
 So, oftentimes, families forget to find unique ways to reduce this bill.
 But you don’t have to.

 That’s How To Save Money While Moving

 And there you have it!
-If you walk through each of these steps, you’re going to come out of your latest move feeling like a champ.
-While the rest of the world goes on to wonder how to save money while moving, know that you can do it with this roadmap to success.
+If you walk through each of these steps, you’ll come out of your latest move feeling like a champ.
+The rest of the world wonders how to save money while moving.
+Know that you can do it with this roadmap to success.